-SSA also clarified in 11.00D2a that an inability to stand up from a seated position means that, once seated, a claimant is unable to stand and maintain an upright position without the risk of falling unless they have the assistance of another person or the use of an assistive device, such as a walker, two crutches, or two canes.
-The severity of such a limitation is set at a standard much higher than that applicable to a person who is able to do sedentary work and it thereby constitutes an inability to do any work in the national economy.
+SSA also clarified in 11.00D2a that an inability to stand up from a seated position means that, once seated, a claimant is unable to stand and maintain an upright position without the risk of falling unless they have the assistance of another person or the use of an assistive device.
+As assistive device is a walker, two crutches, or two canes.
+The severity of such a limitation is set at a standard much higher than that applicable to a person who is able to do sedentary work.
+Therefore, it constitutes an inability to do any work in the national economy.

 EPILEPSY AND PRESCRIBED TREATMENT

-SSA will evaluate adherence to prescribed treatment for epilepsy patients under 11.00C, particularly for patients prescribed newer anti-epileptic drugs, by considering whether a claimant has taken medications or followed other treatment procedures as prescribed by a physician for three consecutive months.
+SSA will evaluate adherence to prescribed treatment for epilepsy patients under 11.00C.
+This is particularly true for patients taking newer anti-epileptic drugs.
+They will consider whether a claimant is taking medications or following other treatment procedures for three consecutive months.
 The SSA has always evaluated whether the claimant adheres to prescribed physician treatment.

-The majority of this information was published in the NOSSCR 2016 July Forum, where the reader can obtain the entire article.
-The SSA will still evaluate the severity of epilepsy based upon the number of breakthrough or uncontrolled seizures that the claimant has on a weekly and monthly basis.
+The majority of this information was in the NOSSCR 2016 July Forum, where the reader can obtain the entire article.
+The SSA will still evaluate the severity of epilepsy.
+They will look at the number of breakthrough or uncontrolled seizures that you experience on a weekly and monthly basis.